RACC Member Pages

 Buzzer Rule

-A summary of the RACC Buzzer Rule is shown below.
+A summary of the RACC Buzzer Rule follows.

 When the buzzer sounds (or a bell is rung), teams may complete the end that they are currently playing.
 A new end must not be started.